Leaky Integrator, and capacitance C.

 the constant flow Fin cm^3/sec of water from a pump to tubing above the

 In the hydraulic analogy the cylinder is a capacitor.
+The bucket (cylinder) integrates flow and represents it by the water's height.

 behold the leaky bucket: See below.
 (Pretend the bucket has a